Kris Richard: New Orleans Saints

 On February 2, 2021, Richard was hired by the New Orleans Saints as their defensive backs coach under head coach Sean Payton, replacing Aaron Glenn, who departed to become the defensive coordinator for the Detroit Lions.

 On February 1, 2023, Richard parted ways with the Saints.

+Jacksonville Jaguars

+On February 22, 2024, Richard was named defensive backs coach for the Jacksonville Jaguars.